siddhartha-gadgil/Polylean/Polylean/README.md

 * In the file `GardamGroup.lean`, the specific construction of `P` is given using the general construction of Metabelian groups.
 * In the file `MetabelianGroup.lean`, Metabelian Groups are constructed based on appropriate data, and proved to be groups.
-* The data for a Metabelian group includes a _Group Action_.
-These are defined and their basic properties proved in `GroupAction.lean`.
+* The data for a Metabelian group includes a _group action_ and a _cocycle_.
+These are defined and their basic properties proved in `Cocycle.lean`.
-* Product groups are defined, as a special case, in `ProductGroups.lean`.
-* Homomorphisms are defined in `Morphisms.lean` and some properties are proved.

 ## Constructing group rings